hallvaaw/awesome-biological-image-analysis/README.md

 ## Particle tracking
 - [DECODE](https://github.com/TuragaLab/DECODE) - DECODE is a Python and Pytorch based deep learning tool for single molecule localization microscopy.
 - [TrackMate](https://github.com/fiji/TrackMate) - TrackMate has a user-friendly interface that allows for performing tracking, data visualization, editing results and track analysis in a convenient way.
+- [QuimP](https://github.com/CellDynamics/QuimP) - QuimP is software for tracking cellular shape changes and dynamic distributions of fluorescent reporters at the cell membrane.